 St. Davids and Dewisland Historical Society

-The Historical Society has many shared interests with the Friends of Oriel y Parc, and as such, we feel that it would be useful to our Members to be aware of the Talks that both societies hold.
-Each website will, in future, carry information on the next Talk that the other Society is holding.
+The Historical Society has many shared interests with the Friends of Oriel y Parc, and as such, we feel that it would be useful to our Members to be aware of the Talks that both societies hold, so each website will reference the Talk that the other Society is holding.

 The Talks can be found on the Historical Society website: